Last Updated on January 24, 2020

 If you cannot find Italian Cut green beans, you could substitute French Haricot Vert, the very thin baby green beans.
 However, the flat Romano green bean is the best one for the dish.
 It’s better to get frozen beans than canned beans.

 The wonderful Three Cheese Italian Style Sausages from Johnsonville are perfect for this dish.
 If you want to make an appetizer soup, omit the sausage and use a few strips of bacon instead.
 You will want the bacon to be crisply cooked before adding any other ingredients, however.

 Most traditional recipes call for elbow macaroni, but you can use what you have on hand.
 I had a little bit of Farfalle leftover from SeeFood and Bows, so I used that.

 Be sure and use fresh garlic, there is no substitute for fresh garlic.
 Garlic is not difficult to prepare.
 Simply place the flat part of a chef’s knife over the clove, take your fist, and pound down once.
 The garlic will slip right out of its skin, and you merely have to chop it from there.

 Since the Italian green beans are frozen, I added them and sautéed them a bit so they could take on some of the flavors.

-I think that almost any food is better with a little bit of wine included, especially foods that have tomato.
+In my opinion, almost any food is better with a little bit of wine included, especially foods that have tomato.
 I got a wonderful bottle of Chardonnay from my local Armenian store, so I added a little bit of that.
 I would not suggest using a red wine because it would be too overpowering for a light soup such as this.

-Because I used chopped tomatoes which do not have very much liquid, I used two cups of the drained pasta water.
+Because I used chopped tomatoes that do not have very much liquid, I used two cups of the drained pasta water.
 This practice is common in Italy, as the pasta water retains a little of the pasta’s flour, which can make the liquid a little thicker.